tinacms/tina.io/content/docs/reference/search/overview.md

 ### Development

-When search is configured and a site running locally with the `dev` command, content will be automatically indexed at startup.
-Any changes to local content will also trigger updates to the search index.
+When search is configured and a site is running locally with the `dev` command, content will be automatically indexed at startup.
+Any changes to local content will also trigger updates to the (local) search index.

 ### Production